 4. Economy

+Low Scenario High Scenario

++ +

-By improving residents' access to key trip attractors in neighbouring towns and larger urban areas, this recommendation could enhance social mobility, uptake of employment and training opportunities, and access to goods and servicesxxi.
-Well-designed active travel infrastructure can improve economic performance of local retail centres, with typical increases in footfall of 20-30%xxii, and can facilitate branding initiatives by raising the profile of towns and cities among consumers and businessesxxiii.
+urban areas, this recommendation could e employment and training opportunities, ar designed active travel infrastructure can in nd access to goods and services.
+Well- mprove economic performance of local utfall of 20-30%, and can facilitate branding

-The Linking Communities schemes (an £18 million investment to better connect 35 English communities by active modes to economic opportunities), which comprise a network of traffic-free active travel routes, generated a 353% increase in commuter trips, with 30% of users reporting better access to employment^{xxxiv}.
-The Gellings Greenway scheme, which connects the town of Kirkby to the Knowsley Business Park, Merseyside, via a traffic-free cycling route, increased the number of cycle trips by 126%^{xxxv}.
+The Linking Communities schemes (an £18 million investment to better connect 35 English communities by active modes to economic opportunities), which comprise a network of traffic-free active travel routes, generated a 353% increase in commuter trips, with 30% of users reporting better access to employment.
+The Gellings Greenway scheme, which connects the town of Kirkby to the Knowsley Business Park, Merseyside, via a traffic-free cycling route, increased the number of cycle trips by 126%.